connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 Dublin was the least picturesque area but still cool.
 We also had our only rainy day here.
 We spent two and a half days before getting the car and driving around.
-Driving was terrifying btw and I thought I was going to die before we realized to avoid small rural roads that have an 80 km/h speed limit but don't even fit 2 cars (or worse, fit 2 cars with literally less than 2 feet total extra space).
+Driving was terrifying btw and I thought I was going to die before we started to avoid small rural roads that have an 80 km/h speed limit but don't even fit 2 cars (or worse, fit 2 cars with literally less than 2 feet total buffer space between the cars and hedges, cliffs, or stone walls).

 <div markdown="1">
 {{ lazy_link_img("/images/2022-9-10-Dublin/PXL_20220912_134728187.jpg") }}
-the Old Library at Trinity college. lots of very old books incl the Book of Kells from 800 AD. prob not worth the admission fee
+The Old Library at Trinity college. lots of very old books incl the Book of Kells from 800 AD.
+Prob not worth the admission fee.
 {{ lazy_link_img("/images/PXL_20220912_142613545-Connolly.jpg") }}
 James Connolly, revolutionary socialist and trade unionist, martyred during the Easter Rising.
 The Big Dipper behind him as a plow symbolizes that labour should own everything up to the stars.
 Pretty cool.

-On this trip I learned that during the Great Famine, more food was actually produced than needed to feed the Irish people, but the British ruling class exported it by force. <a href="https://www.socialistparty.ie/2022/03/an-gorta-mor-the-legacy-of-the-irish-famine/">Ireland is one of the only places in the world today with a small population than it had in 1845.</a> The population of the total island was 8.2 million then, but over the course of the famine over 1 million died and 3 million eventually emigrated.
-The British ruling class and local capitalists used the opportunity to intentionally depopulate the formerly self-sustaining rural areas and replace them with cattle farming and industrial crops.
-Many emigres went on to provide cheap labor in England and the US, and today the combined population is 7.0 million.
-I'll stop political blogging now but this was a shock to me even though it's common knowledge over there.

 {{ lazy_link_img("/images/2022-9-10-Dublin/PXL_20220913_160612282.jpg") }}
 Kilmainham Jail, longtime symbol of British imperialism, where Connolly was kept and executed.
 This nice-looking room was designed by perversely moralistic Victorian jailers.

+On this trip I learned that during the Great Famine, more food was actually produced than needed to feed the Irish people, but the British ruling class exported it by force.
+<a href="https://www.socialistparty.ie/2022/03/an-gorta-mor-the-legacy-of-the-irish-famine/">Ireland is one of the only places in the world today with a smaller population than it had in 1845.</a>
+The population of the total island was 8.2 million then, but over the course of the famine over 1 million died and 3 million eventually emigrated.
+The British ruling class and local capitalists used the opportunity to intentionally depopulate the formerly self-sustaining rural areas and replace the people with cattle farming and industrial crops.
+Many emigres went on to provide cheap labor in England and the US, and today the combined Irish population is 7.0 million.
+I'll stop political blogging now but this was a shock to me even though it's common knowledge over there.
 </div>
 <button markdown="1" class="collapsible">more Dublin pics</button>
 <div markdown="1" class="content">